Holeta

-Holeta (Oromo: Holataa) is a town in the special zone of Oromia Region, Ethiopia.
+Holeta (Holataa; ሆለታ) is a town in the special zone of Oromia Region, Ethiopia.
 It has a latitude and longitude of and an altitude of 2391 meters above sea level.

 History

-Holeta came into existence with the construction of the Addis Ababa - Addis Alem road, and houses in the latter town were dismantled and brought to this new settlement.
-It became the new "country retreat" for Emperor Menelik II and Empress Taytu Betul According to Richard Pankhurst, when the couple were in residence, its population would mushroom from about 2,400 to as many as 15,000.
+Holeta came into existence with the construction of the Addis Ababa—Addis Alem road, and houses in the latter town were dismantled and brought to this new settlement.
+It became the new "country retreat" for Emperor Menelik II and Empress Taytu Betul.
+According to Richard Pankhurst, when the couple were in residence, its population would mushroom from about 2,400 to as many as 15,000.
 It was the first place in Ethiopia to have a permanent water mill, built in 1909 on the Holetta River.

 Holeta is best known as the location of the Holeta Military Academy.
 Opened in January 1935, and staffed by five Swedish officers, the first class of 120 cadets did not complete their studies due to the Second Italo-Ethiopian War.
 It was reopened once Emperor Haile Selassie returned to Ethiopia, and celebrated its 25th anniversary 20–30 April 1960.
 After the murder of Hadush Araya on 14 February 1996, the academy was renamed for him.
 Hadush Araya was one of the military leaders of the Tigray People's Liberation Front.